We’ve compiled a list of 28 electrician interview questions to ask potential new hires, so you can attract the best employees with the strongest:

 1. How do you view mobile technology and its role in the future of the electrical industry?

 Electrical contractors increasingly rely on technology to streamline business operations and boost technician efficiency.
-How an applicant responds to this question tells you a lot about their knowledge of current technology and industry trends.
+How an applicant responds to this question tells you a lot about their knowledge of current technology and electrical industry trends.
 If your business uses electrician software, asking about technological skills can help you determine whether the candidate is a good fit.

 2. What is your experience with using mobile technology on the job?

 This question helps you understand a candidate’s previous experience, as well as their level of comfort using technology on the job.
 It’s also a good indicator of the amount of training the candidate requires.
-Electricians often provide estimates, communicate with dispatch, and collect payments from their mobile devices through a field service app
+Electricians often provide estimates, communicate with dispatch, and collect payments from their mobile devices through a field service app.

 3. After diagnosing the problem, what tools have you used to explain options to a customer?